 The Court has a long-standing approach of maintaining a high level of services for the citizens of Lorain County.
 The Judges and staff pledge to seek innovative and efficient means of providing these services.
 We extend our gratitude to our many friends in the community for their continual support, collaboration and encouragement.

-#Ve hope you find this report enlightening, informative and welcome any questions or comments.
+We hope you find this report enlightening and informative and we welcome any questions or comments.